Update Jun 3, 2020

 So where does that leave me?
 With my personal ranking of languages, of course.

 Why is this useful?
 The next time I tell myself that I’m going to learn a language, I’ll need to convince myself that it’s more important than writing code to real problems in one of these languages I can already use.

 When learning a new language, where does it fit?
 If it’s above everything else in your list, it’s probably worth learning.

 Go - strongly typed, garbage collector, cooler than Java, minimal syntax to learn

 Python - ubiquitous, powerful, strong ecosystem

 C - have to think about every line forces efficient code

 Java - it works everywhere.

-Go has been really, really cool so far.
-It’s one of the languages that isn’t taught at my university, making it more appealing it me for being cool and hip.
+Go is cool.
+It’s one of the languages that isn’t taught at my university, making it more appealing it to me for being cool and hip.
 It’s strongly typed, which I’ve realized is very important for writing readable, maintainable code.
 It has a garbage collector, so I can write code without having to think about memory all the time.
-It has an autoformatter, the compiler is aggressive in not letting me compile until I have really good code (cant compile with an unused variable? c’mon), and the standard library is thicc.
-Like, makes Python seem like it has a mediocre standard library thick.
-It treats errors as values, with no exceptions.
+It has an autoformatter, the compiler is aggressive in not letting me compile until I have higher quality code (can’t compile with an unused variable).
+It treats errors as values, with no exceptions (technically, there’s

 It’s missing native GUI support, and the packages for making a web app are limited, but for building an API server, or a CLI, it is really powerful and easy to write.
 I like Go, and am excited to continue writing in it.